agentic-layer/agent-gateway-krakend/README.md

 ### Testing Agent Card URL Rewriting

-The `agentcard-rw` plugin rewrites internal Kubernetes cluster URLs to external gateway URLs and filters out unsupported transports.
+The `agentcard-rw` plugin rewrites Agent Card URLs to external gateway URLs and filters out unsupported transports.
+The plugin uses the `Host` header from incoming requests to construct the external gateway URL.

 #### Prerequisites